first-coder-1/Wordpress-Spam-Attack-Removal-Script/Readme.md

 ### Scope

-There are 4 specific JS injections that have been occured after this vulnurability and the database.json contains only those records.
+There are 4 specific JS injections that has occured after this vulnurability and the database.json contains only those records.
 In case you want to add further javascript/to be replaced you can use insert.py.

 #### Example Injected Script